t9md/atom-narrow/README.md

 1. Set `Search.startByDoubleClick` to `true` from settings-view.
 2. Double click keyword in editor.
-3. Each time you duble click keyword, new `narrow-editor` open and old one is replaced.
+3. Each time you duble click keyword, new narrow-editor open and old one is replaced.
-4. You can continue double click which ever `narrow-editor` or normal-editor.
+4. You can continue double click which ever narrow-editor or normal-editor.

 # Commands

 ### Available in all text-editor

-##### Ohters
+##### Other

 - `narrow:focus`: ( `ctrl-cmd-f` ) Focus to `narrow-editor`, if executed in `narrow-editor`, it re-focus to original editor.
 - `narrow:focus-prompt`: ( `ctrl-cmd-i` ) Focus to `narrow-editor`'s query input prompt, if executed in `narrow-editor`, it re-focus to original editor.